1993 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 • 1993-S Silver DCAM Half Dollar

-The Philadelphia and Denver mints produced business strikes for general circulation in copper-nickel composition.
-San Francisco created two proof versions: the standard copper-nickel DCAM proof for regular proof sets and the premium Silver DCAM proof containing 90% silver for limited edition collector sets.
+Philadelphia and Denver produced business strikes for general circulation in copper-nickel clad.
+San Francisco created two proof versions: the standard copper-nickel DCAM for regular annual proof sets, and the premium Silver DCAM containing 90% silver for the Limited Edition Silver Proof Sets.

 1993-P Half Dollar Value